yonatansc97/Foreign-Object-Detection-in-X-Rays/README.md

 ## dense_model.ipynb
 This notebook finetunes the DenseNet model that was loaded, based on the dataset that was created in the above notebook.

+## resnet.ipynb
+This note book finetunes an imagenet resnet, based on the dataset that was created in the aforementioned notebook.

 ## grad_cam.ipynb
 This notebook uses code from the repository: https://github.com/eclique/keras-gradcam, in order to perform GradCAM analysis on the output from the DenseNet model.